'Report them to me': Tanzanian official asks residents to help hunt gays

-Paul Makonda, governor of Tanzania's largest city, Dar es Salaam, vowed on Monday to begin mass arrests of “homosexuals in our city” starting on Nov.
-5.
+Paul Makonda, governor of Tanzania's largest city, Dar es Salaam, vowed this week to begin mass arrests of “homosexuals in our city,” starting on Monday.

-"I have received reports that there are so many homosexuals in our city, and these homosexuals are advertising and selling their services on the internet," Makonda said in a video posted to YouTube.
+"I have received reports that there are so many homosexuals in our city, and these homosexuals are advertising and selling their services on the internet," Makonda said in a video posted to YouTube this past Monday.

 "Therefore, I am announcing this to every citizen of Dar es Salaam: If you know any gays ... report them to me,” he said in the clip, which was translated from Swahili by CNN.
 Makonda then distributed a phone number so citizens could report gay people.

-An LGBTQ activist reached by phone in Dar Es Salaam, who spoke to NBC News on the condition that his name would not be published to protect his safety, said Makonda held a press conference on Wednesday in which he announced he had received over 18,000 messages since Monday from Tanzanians reporting 200 alleged homosexuals and sex workers in Dar Es Salaam.
+An LGBTQ activist reached by phone in Dar Es Salaam, who spoke to NBC News on the condition of anonymity to protect his safety, said Makonda held a news conference Wednesday in which he announced he had received over 18,000 messages since the YouTube video was posted Monday from Tanzanians reporting 200 alleged homosexuals and sex workers in Dar Es Salaam.

 “He was proud of himself," the LGBTQ activist said of Makonda.
 "He said this shows how people hate" gays.

-Many gay people in the city could "not sleep since Monday," the activist told NBC News, adding that the fear of vigilantism is high.
+Many gay people in the city have not slept since Monday, the activist said, adding that the fear of vigilantism is high.

 "We know our community," he said.
 "Once the community starts something like that … they always taking action by their own."